drewherron/dotfiles/README.md

 # dotfiles
 Random Linux configuration files - managed with GNU Stow

-I'm slowly configuring multiple machines and vimdiffing my way to what I want.
+I'm distrohopping on multiple machines and slowly vimdiffing my way to what I want.

-Currently on OpenSUSE (Leap)
+Mainly on OpenSUSE Leap right now.